rytito/blastocystis-ssu-curation/README.md

 - The 8-mer Jaccard placement is calibrated, not optimal — plug in EPA-ng or pplacer for formal phylogenetic placement.

-## Contributing

-Curation cases, novel-cluster validations, and candidate accessions for the reference table are very welcome — please open an issue.

 ## License